5cw/6502/README.md

-# Rust 6502 emulator and assembler
+#  rust 6502 emulator and assembler

 This was just a little project to get back into coding more frequently.